I Want To...

 Dr. Valsamakis’ research focuses on the detection, identification, and management of viral infections.

-She is president of the Pan American Society for Clinical Virology and has served as chair of the Infectious Diseases Subdivision of the Association for Molecular Pathology.
+She is past-president of the Pan American Society for Clinical Virology and has served as chair of the Infectious Diseases Subdivision of the Association for Molecular Pathology.
 She has contributed to the field of molecular pathology in a number of different capacities including editorial board memberships (Diagnostic Microbiology and Infectious Diseases, Manual of Clinical Microbiology), ad hoc reviewer (Journal of Clinical Microbiology, Journal of Clinical Virology, Journal of Molecular Diagnostics, Clinical Diagnostic and Laboratory Immunology, Journal of Viral Hepatitis), committee member/co-author “Quantitative Methods for Infectious Diseases” (Clinical Laboratory Standards Institute), grant reviewer (member of IDM-B-12, an SBIR study section), meeting and course organizer (Association for Molecular Pathology Annual Meetings, 2006, 2007, 2015, 2016, and AMP/AACC course “Molecular Pathology Essentials: Principles and Practice”, 2008, 2010, 2012), participant in numerous industrial advisory boards, invited lecturer, and game show hostess.

 - Director, Clinical Virology and Molecular Microbiology